cogment/cogment-doc/src/dashboard/metrics-and-dashboard.md

 Cogment provides two services out of the box dedicated to the monitoring of a Cogment deployment: `cogment-metrics` and `cogment-dashboard`.

-`cogment-metrics` is gathering data coming from all the Cogment services: orchestrator, actors, environment, ....
-These _metrics_ can be used to gather insights regarding the performances of actor or environment implementations.
+`cogment-metrics` is gathering data coming from all the Cogment services: orchestrator, actors, environment, etc. These _metrics_ can be used to gather insights regarding the performances of actor or environment implementations.
 They can also be used to follow the attribution of rewards, giving insight into how, or even if agents are learning.

 `cogment-metrics` is a [Prometheus](https://prometheus.io/) instance, so it can be easily augmented to visualize your own data.